marekolsak/gpu-ratemeter/README.md

   - `Ncentroid`: N inputs with perspective interpolation at centroid
   - `Nlinear`: N inputs with linear (`noperspective`) interpolation at center

+#### When Fragment Shader Execution Time Doesn't Matter

+This subsection explains that there are situations when fragment shader execution time doesn't affect performance, and how to determine when it does.

+There are 2 major factors that limit observed performance:
+1. Fragment shader execution time
+2. Pixel pipeline throughput (fixed-function logic with a fixed per-clock-cycle throughput)

+Memory bandwidth can limit both, but let's put that aside.

+If the pixel pipeline is the limiting factor, then shader compiler improvements may not affect performance at all.
+Such improvements may improve power consumptions since shorter shaders consume less power, and they may help other shader stages that run in parallel with fragment shaders because fragment shaders that finish sooner make HW resources available to those other shader stages sooner, but *observed performance* may be unaffected if the pixel pipeline keeps being the limiting factor.

+If we run the `cyclesN` subtests with different forced SIMD occupancy settings, the results demonstrate that for every pipeline state combination and SIMD occupancy, there is fragment shader execution time T in clock cycles such that if a fragment shader takes between 0 and T time to execute, the observed performance is always the same.
+If a fragment shader takes more time to execute than T, the observed performance decreases inversely with the fragment shader execution time.

+Time T can be calculated from pixel throughput and SIMD occupancy, and pixel throughput can be calculated from pipeline states.
+(In fact, the pixel throughput equation of a specific GPU or GPU architecture can be inferred from all other `pix` subtests.)
+Once T is known for a specific fragment shader, we only need to gather the average execution time of all fragment shaders we have to make the judgement call as to which fragment shaders are worth optimizing.

 #### Rasterizer Efficiency Subtests

 The `raster` subtests measure how much helper invocations and triangle